robinhood-suite/robinhood4/doc/adr/cli.rst

 ..
-This file is part of rbh-fsevent
+This file is part of rbh-fsevents
    Copyright (C) 2020 Commissariat a l'energie atomique et aux energies
                       alternatives